 We provide more than just commercial real estate services: we breathe new life into properties.

 HEMPEL acquires, develops, and redevelops commercial real estate throughout the Midwest.
-Our expertise is in turnaround projects that add value for tenants, neighborhoods, and cities.
+Our expertise in turnaround projects adds value for tenants, neighborhoods, and cities.

 What we do

 Hempel is a commercial real estate firm based in the Midwest.
 We have experience on every level of a real estate transaction, and we specialize in new and adaptive re-use projects.

 Since 2001, Hempel has acquired and developed more than $1 billion worth of office, retail, multi-family residential, hospitality, and parking.

 We think full buildings are better than empty ones.
 Our experienced brokers know how to get the deal done.

 We are a team of innovative problem-solvers with experience on every level of commercial real estate.